Working with hierarchies

 You can add an existing item to a hierarchy, but the item you choose to add cannot already be part of a hierarchy.
 This means that you can add any item that does not already have a parent.

-In the example shown below we've created a hierarchy for the "electricals" section of a website and we want to add this to the website menu hierarchy.
+In this example we've created a hierarchy for the "Electricals" section of a website and we want to add this to the website menu hierarchy.

-To add an existing item, choose the item you want to be its parent and select "Add existing node" from its menu.
-In this case we want to add the "Electricals" item to the top level of the hierarchy, so we'll choose the root node "Website menu" as its parent.
+To add an existing item, open the parent item, then click the ellipsis (...) of the parent node where the new item will be added and select "Add existing node".
+Here, we want to add the "Electricals" item to the top level of the hierarchy, so we'll choose the root node "Website menu" as its parent.

 The content browser opens showing items that can be added to this hierarchy.
 We'll choose "Electricals".